EmiLyWorkshop/EmiLy/registration.md

 We welcome a wide range of topics, from applied mathematics to clinical research.

-We are looking forward to see you at the workshop!
+We are looking forward to seeing you at the workshop!